DC23/rpg-oracle/README.md

 to add three different scene setup tables.
 You will need a copy of PUM to use the PUM v3 table.

+## Getting The Files

+The *gtsv_\** files contain the PDF versions of the full system in all combinations of A4, letter, full-colour, and print-friendly versions.

+The *gtsv_essential_tables_\** files contain just the essential system tables without any of the explanatory text.
+Hopefully perfect for printing as a reference.

 ## A Shout-Out to DnD 5e LaTeX Template

 Formatting in the style of the fifth edition of the *world's greatest